cosmos/cosmos-sdk/docs/architecture/adr-026-ibc-client-recovery-mechanisms.md

     1. `allow_governance_override_after_expiry` (boolean, default false)
 1. Require Tendermint light clients (ICS 07) to expose the following additional internal query functions
     1. `Expired() boolean`, which returns whether or not the client has passed the trusting period since the last update (in which case no headers can be validated)
+1. Require Tendermint light clients (ICS 07) to expose the following additional state mutation functions
+    1. `Unfreeze()`, which unfreezes a light client after misbehaviour and clears any frozen height previously set
 1. Require Tendermint light clients (ICS 07) & solo machine clients (ICS 06) to be created with the following additional flags
     1. `allow_governance_override_after_misbehaviour` (boolean, default false)
 1. Add a new governance proposal type, `ClientUpdateProposal`, in the `x/ibc` module